ol-bleu/light-wave/README.md

 # light-wave
-A React App that unites a highly customizable screen flicker with highly customizable tone generators for meditative purposes.
+A React App that unites a highly customizable screen flicker with a highly customizable tone generators for meditative purposes.